1 November, 2008

 Heat the olive oil in a heavy casserole.
 Dice the meat, trimming excess fat, and brown lightly in the oil.
 Add the onions and garlic and continue to cook till everything turns a nice golden colour.
 Add everything else except for the prunes and cream.
 Cover and cook slowly for about half an hour (I put it on top of our woodburner); if it’s the type of casserole with a concave lid, pour some water into the lid so that the steam condenses.
 After that add the prunes and cook for a further hour, till the meat is tender.
 Add the cream, stir in, and season to taste.

-2 Responses to “Pork with prunes and vin primeur
+2 thoughts to “Pork with prunes and vin primeur